najibdevs/google-clone/README.md

 # Google Clone

 ## Description
 Welcome to our Google Clone project!
-This web application replicates the familiar Google search interface.his is a static page designed for practice purposes only.
+This web application replicates the familiar Google search interface.
+This is a static page designed for practice purposes only.

 ## Features
 1. **User-friendly Interface**: The interface closely resembles the layout and design of the official Google search page, ensuring ease of use for all users.